 This interactive program consists of leadership building, as well as character and teamwork skill improvement.
 Each activity will focus on a variety of skills, including communication, cooperation, and planning.
 You can choose how many events will be part of the programming.
-Options include shelter building, scavenger hunts, the leaf match challenge, natural raft races, the egg drop challenge, and dam building.
+Options include shelter building, scavenger hunts, the leaf match challenge, natural raft races, the egg drop challenge, dam building, and planting events.

 Work as one group to collect natural materials and construct a sturdy lean-to in the woods.

 Break into teams to find and identify objects in nature.
 Your hunt can explore different ecosystems such as the wetland, river, meadow, forest, and gardens, or choose a themed scavenger hunt to have your group focus in on a feature such as soils, trees, or plants.